cintix/graphql-pitch-php/README.md

 - Simple AST model for types and fields

 Everything is implemented in ~400 lines of PHP.
-No external dependencies — just PHP ≥ 8.0.
+No external dependencies — just PHP ≥ 8.0.---

----

-## 🧩 Project Structure

-graphql-pitch-php/
-│
-├── src/
-│ ├── GraphType.php
-│ ├── GraphExecutor.php
-│ ├── GraphParser.php
-│ ├── GraphSchema.php
-│ ├── GraphTypeDefinition.php
-│ ├── GraphFieldDefinition.php
-│ ├── GraphArgumentDefinition.php
-│ └── SchemaGenerator.php
-│
-├── examples/
-│ ├── Query.php
-│ ├── Mutation.php
-│ ├── Customer.php
-│ └── index.php
-│
-└── composer.json

----

 ## 🧠 Example